glittershark/reactable/README.md

 ### Pagination

-You can also use pagination, by specifying a `pagination={true}` argument to the `<Table>` component, and an optional `itemsPerPage` argument, which will default to 20 if not specified.
+You can also use pagination, by just specifying an `itemsPerPage` argument to the `<Table>` component.
+For example:

-Example:

 ```javascript
 ...